-The pre-primary program at Ekya JP Nagar, starts from 2.5 to 5.5 years, and offers the Montessori approach.
+The pre-primary program at Ekya JP Nagar starts from 2.5 to 5.5 years and offers the Montessori approach.
 It works on the shared principle of stimulating young minds through inquiry.
 Montessori students learn through doing rather than instruction, making use of the nurturing environment to enhance their natural skills and gifts.

 Ekya believes in learning through curiosity by constantly encouraging the young ones to boldly ask questions and delve deeper into concepts.

-Keeping play and creativity as the center of their lessons, Ekya Early Years program includes a wide range of learning areas such as physical education, visual arts, performing arts, sand-play, gardening and puppet shows.
+Keeping play and creativity as the centre of their lessons, Ekya Early Years program includes a wide range of learning areas such as physical education, visual arts, performing arts, sand-play, gardening and puppet shows.
 These give the young ones extensive opportunities to express themselves, learn through observation and become more self-aware.
 The quest programs cover varied topics like my city, me and my family, mammals, personal safety and animal movements.
-Through the quest topics, students take on different roles to be thinkers, inquirers, researchers and risk takers.
+Through the quest topics, students take on different roles to be thinkers, inquirers, researchers and risk-takers.
 Each topic offers different knowledge and inquiry skills through the activities and lessons planned during the week.
 Students are given a gamut of experiences to explore and experience the topic with peer interactions, incursion and excursion visits during the learning process and growth.